chuanconggao/PrefixSpan-py/README.md

 [![PyPi pyversions](https://img.shields.io/pypi/pyversions/prefixspan.svg)](https://pypi.python.org/pypi/prefixspan/)
 [![PyPi license](https://img.shields.io/pypi/l/prefixspan.svg)](https://pypi.python.org/pypi/prefixspan/)

-The shortest yet efficient implementation of [PrefixSpan](http://www.cs.sfu.ca/~jpei/publications/span.pdf) in Python 3, with less than 20 lines in core part (scan and extend).
-You can also try the Scala [version](https://github.com/chuanconggao/PrefixSpan-scala).
+The shortest yet efficient implementation of famous frequent sequential pattern mining algorithm [PrefixSpan](https://ieeexplore.ieee.org/abstract/document/914830/) in Python 3, with less than 20 lines in core part (scan and extend).

-It is very simple to use this package under Python 2.
-You only need to tweak 2-3 lines.
+- You can also try the Scala [version](https://github.com/chuanconggao/PrefixSpan-scala).

+Also includes the implementation of famous frequent **closed** sequential pattern mining algorithm [BIDE](https://ieeexplore.ieee.org/abstract/document/1319986), which extends the framework of PrefixSpan algorithm.

+- A pattern is closed if there is no super-pattern with the same frequency.

+- BIDE is much faster than PrefixSpan, as only a small subset of closed patterns sharing the equivalent information of all the patterns are returned.

 # Features

 Outputs traditional single-item sequential patterns, where gaps are allowed between items.

-- Mining top-k patterns is also supported, with respective optimizations on efficiency.
+- Mining top-k patterns is supported, with respective optimizations on efficiency.

-- You can also limit the length of mined patterns.
+- You can limit the length of mined patterns.
 Note that setting maximum pattern length properly can significantly speedup the algorithm.

--  Custom key function and custom filter function can also be applied.
+- Custom key function and custom filter function can be applied.

 # Installation